Table of Contents

 - Physical stress

 Unfortunately, this is a very deceptive stage of stress because you have an innate ability to consciously adapt to myriad psychological stressors but at the same time, the distress to the mind and body continues.
-It is the lack of the conscious ability to recognize the stress condition that reinforces the need for nutritional analyses as an additional modality for a stress test.
+It is the lack of the conscious ability to recognize the stressor or stressors that reinforces the need for nutritional analyses as an additional modality for a stress test.

 Physical stressors simply engage the adrenals to produce more adrenaline to supply the energy and endorphins to mask the potential damage that is occurring simultaneously.
 This is one reason people “feel so good” post workout.